 Your local NHS Ambulance Service needs your help for our next elections in 2020!

-Elections will be held in the following areas:
+Elections are to be held for the following positions:

 Governors play an important role in helping to shape and support the emergency and non-emergency services that the Trust provides in the South Central region.

 The role of Governor is entirely voluntary but also demanding and rewarding; they have specific statutory duties to fulfil and the opportunity to be the crucial link between our communities and the Trust.

 They are expected to attend the majority of Council of Governors meetings (held four times a year in the evening).
 Governors are also expected to attend training, sub-committee meetings, community engagement forums and events, as well as the annual members’ meeting held each September.